 Stanadyne Performance Formula

-Why should I use an additive in my diesel fuel?
+Why should I use Stanadyne diesel fuel additive?

 By now, almost everyone has heard of ULSD (Ultra Low Sulfur Diesel).
 The previous generation of fuel was termed LSD or Low Sulfur Diesel.
 While LSD could contain up to 500 PPM (parts per million), ULSD can contain up to a maximum of 15 PPM of sulfur.
 The reduction in sulfur was for a good cause - the pursuit of cleaner air.
 Newer diesels must meet very stringent emissions regulations and many will do this by using particulate traps.
 Sulfur plugs these traps and ruins them.
 However, removing the sulfur from diesel fuel also removes many of the lubricating qualities of the diesel fuel.
 Sulfur is NOT a lubricant, however, the chemical process which removes sulfur also removes the mercaptans which are a lubricant.
 Lubrication is vitally important to the life of injectors, injection pumps, and other fuel systems components.
 Newer diesels have VERY expensive fuel systems - you don't want to take chances here.
 Stanadyne performance formula restores the lubricating qualities of diesel fuel.

 What other functions does Stanadyne Performance Formula offer?

 Fights fuel gelling waxing, and freeze-up in cold weather

 Increases fuel cetane rating

 Stabilizes fuel to prevent bacteria growth